Kuldyaev/W-Y-R/readme.md

 Here a user answers questions based on two options given.

-To join us You need to register.

-After authorization, you can create your own questions and answer existing ones.

-Additional information can be found on the help page.

-Instalation
+## Installing
+1.1.
+Clone information from this repositorie

-1: Clone this project git clone https://github.com/Kuldyaev/W-Y-R
+             git clone https://github.com/Kuldyaev/W-Y-R ['name new directorie']

-2: Install all project dependencies (via npm) "npm install"

-3: Start the development server "npm start"
+1.2.
+Install packages

+            cd ['name new directorie']
+            npm install

+1.3.
+In the project directory, you can run:

+            $/[name of project]:  npm start

+1.4.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Usage